syheliel/jpf-wiki-mdbook/src/devel/Model-Java-Interface.md

  2. Interfacing of JPF system level functionality - some system level functions of standard library classes (esp. java.lang.Class, java.lang.Thread) have to be intercepted even if they are not native because they have to affect the JPF internal class, object and thread model (etc. loading classes, creating / starting threads).
 It should be noted that MJI can also be used to extend the functionality of JPF without changing its implementation.

-3. State space reduction - by delegating bytecode execution into the non-state-tracked host JVM, we can cut off large parts of the state space, provided that we know the corresponding method side effects are not relevant for property verification (e.g. `System.out.println(..)`)
+3. State space reduction - by delegating bytecode execution into the non-state-tracsked host JVM, we can cut off large parts of the state space, provided that we know the corresponding method side effects are not relevant for property verification (e.g. `System.out.println(..)`)

 Besides these standard usages, there exist more exotic applications like collecting information about JPF state space exploration and making it available both to JPF and the verification target.